The LearnClash SRS Retention Curve: 3 Stages [2026]

 The Bottom Line

 LearnClash’s 3-stage SRS retention curve is a finite, performance-based version of the classic forgetting curve.
 Wrong cards return at 7 days, Known cards return at 90 days, Mastered cards exit the pool at around day 97.
-The curve hits 72% at the 7-day check and 81% at the 90-day check, sits inside Cepeda’s 10 to 20 percent retention-scaling band, and avoids the ease-hell failure modes pure SM-2 produces.
+The 7-day and 90-day checkpoints sit inside Cepeda’s 10 to 20 percent retention-scaling band, and the demote-by-one rule avoids the ease-hell failure modes pure SM-2 produces.

 Figure 12: The four design choices that make the curve work.
-Pull any three without the fourth and the system stalls.
+Remove any one of the four and the system stalls.

 Key takeaway: The retention curve is the moat.
 The 7-day and 90-day checkpoints are inside Cepeda’s evidence band; the demote-by-one rule avoids ease hell; the 97-day exit makes mastery mean something.
-Remove any of the three and the system stops working.
+Remove any one of the four and the system stops working.

 | If you want to read | Where to go |